PabloMansanet/HierophantMod/mechanics.md

    * Whenever your attack damage is blocked, gain 2 piety.

 ## Flagellation Whip (normal):
-   * Whenever you draw a status card, gain 2 piety.
+   * Whenever you draw a status card or curse, gain 3 piety.

-## Golden Atrium (normal):
-   * When you defeat an enemy peacefully, gain gold equal to their remaining HP.

 ## Holy Edict (uncommon):
    * Regain half of the spent Tithe at the end of each combat.